Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-\textbf{RQ5 - Attack Comparison:} In this section, we compare the performance of the two attack types, namely the localised and the distributed backdoor attack.
-Specifically, we compare the attack success rate, the classification accuracy and the detection efficacy for both attacks.
+\textbf{\RQ5 - Attack Comparison:} In this section, we compare the effectiveness of all four backdoor attack triggers namely the visible triggers (i.e., localised and the distributed triggers) as well as the invisible triggers (static perturbation and adversarial triggers).
+Specifically, we compare their attack success rate, and their effect on the classification accuracy and adversarial accuracy of the robust model.
+We also examine the detection efficacy of \AG on each backdoor trigger. \autoref{tab:attack-success-and-accuracy} highlights the attack success rate (ASR), classification accuracy and adversarial precision of each backdoor trigger.

+First, let us compare the effectiveness of backdoor attack triggers based on their stealthiness (i.e., visibility).
+Our results show that \emph{robust DNN models are less susceptible to invisible triggers} (\textit{see ``ASR'' \autoref{tab:attack-success-and-accuracy}}).
+In addition, we found that visible triggers have less impact on the adversarial precision or classification accuracy of robust models, in comparison to invisible triggers.
+Robust models injected with visible backdoor triggers have similar adversarial precision and classification accuracy to clean robust models (\textit{see ``Adv.
+Prec.'' and ``Class.
+Acc.'' in \autoref{tab:attack-success-and-accuracy}}).
+Meanwhile, in comparison to clean robust models, invisible triggers reduce the classification accuracy and adversarial precision of robust models by 5\% and 7\%, respectively.
+These results suggest that the stealthiness (i.e.,visibility) of a backdoor trigger influences the effectiveness of the attack, in particular, visible triggers are more effective than invisible triggers.

+\begin{result} Visible triggers are more effective and have less impact on the (adversarial) accuracy of robust models than invisible triggers. \end{result}

-The distributed backdoor attack is more effective than the localised backdoor attack, it has a higher attack success rate.
-The distributed attack is 6.95\% more successful than the localised attack, on average (\textit{cf. \Cref{tab:attack-success-and-accuracy}}).
+We compare the effectiveness of the two visible backdoor attack triggers based on the specific trigger types, i.e.,localised vs distributed. \textit{We found that the distributed backdoor attack is more effective than the localised backdoor attack, it has a higher attack success rate.} The distributed attack is 6.95\% more successful than the localised backdoor attack, on average (\textit{see \Cref{tab:attack-success-and-accuracy}}).
 Additionally, the distributed backdoors have a higher classification accuracy than the localised backdoors, albeit only a slight improvement of 0.12\%.
 Overall, the distributed backdoors performed better than the localised backdoors.